Extracting CBD, Insight, & Info

 There are many extraction techniques that help target compounds residing within plants.
 Some are more specific to the compounds they seek and some are found almost universally, but we’ll discuss the big ones related to Cannabis s. today.

-Generally, extraction techniques can be broken down into two categories: solvent-based and solventless based.
+Generally, extraction techniques can be broken down into two categories: solvent-based and solventless-based.
 Both approaches attempt to dissolve the wanted compounds (in this case, cannabinoids) and move them away from the plant matrix and unwanted compounds.
-Solvent-based extraction is by far the most common in the hemp and cannabis industry.
+Solvent-based extraction is by far the most common in the hemp and cannabis industries.

 Now for solvent-less extraction methods.
-Some companies have started using high pressure steam to push cannabinoids out of the trichomes in a similar way to CO2 but even less efficient.
-This is very similar to steam distillation of water soluble plant compounds, but works with the pressure to target the cannabinoids.
+Some companies have started using high-pressure steam to push cannabinoids out of the trichomes in a similar way to CO2 but even less efficiently.
+This is very similar to the steam distillation of water-soluble plant compounds but works with pressure to target the cannabinoids.

 The other most common solvent-less extraction method is Rosin Pressing.
 Rosin is produced by using mechanical pressure and heat to squish the cannabinoids out of the trichomes.
 This is a great option for small batches and gives an automatically concentrated product.

 Solvent-based extraction is by far the most efficient and common way to extract across both the industrial hemp and medical and recreational Cannabis industries.
 Depending on the final product that you’re looking for, different methods may be better suited to manufacturing them.
 Going back to our post on ‘Reading a CoA’ (certificate of analysis) this can be critical in making sure that proper safety has been carried out in making that product - you don’t want excessive butane or heavy metals from an unclean preparation lab in a product you’re choosing to consume!